bermannoah/coffee-bot/README.md

 (Both URLs are the same, though the request type is different.)

+You can also set up tooltips for the commands.
+I'd recommend using some variation of the descriptions on [the main site](https://coffeebot.coffee).
+Plus, you can give the command response 'bot' a name!

 After this, everything should be running smoothly.
+Test it out by submitting a brew with `/coffee_brewing`.
 Feel free to email me - noah at noahberman dot org - if you run into any trouble.

 ### Technical details